Unsafe by Karen McCarthy Woolf.

 Whether it's via tattoos, trees or the totemic quality of cats, London-based poet Karen McCarthy Woolf explores the processes of gentrification and class division.
 A moving, critical and highly intuitive epic weaving together poetry, documentary and lyric essay, Unsafe is an interrogation of what it means to be a citizen and a testimony to the remaining spaces we can call free.

-The evening includes readings from Karen McCarthy Woolf and a new short film by Venezuelan animation collective MECHA, produced in collaboration with The Poetry Society.
+Join us for an evening of readings from Karen McCarthy Woolf, a conversation between Woolf and poet, Kayo Chingonyi.
+Plus a screening from Venezuelan animation collective MECHA, produced in collaboration with The Poetry Society.

-The evening includes readings from Karen McCarthy Woolf and a new short film by Venezuelan animation collective MECHA, produced in collaboration with The Poetry Society.
+Join us for an evening of readings from Karen McCarthy Woolf, a conversation between Woolf and poet, Kayo Chingonyi.
+Plus a screening from Venezuelan animation collective MECHA, produced in collaboration with The Poetry Society.

 Bios